 Ensuring Rug Placement Stability

-Use non-slip rug pads or grip layers under base rugs to prevent slipping on slick surfaces.
-For top rugs, smaller pads or corner grips keep them secure, especially in high-traffic areas.
+You should always use non-slip rug pads or grip layers under your base rugs to prevent slipping on slick floors.
+For the top rugs, using smaller pads or little corner grips will keep them secure, especially if you have people or pets running through those high-traffic areas.

 Creating Visual Focal Points

-Use larger rugs to anchor the room and define spaces, while smaller rugs draw the eye to specific areas.
+You can use larger rugs to anchor the furniture and define where the chill part of the room starts, while smaller rugs draw people’s eyes to specific cool spots.

-Off-center placements add dynamic interest, and combining contrasting patterns, colors, and textures enhances visual appeal, making these layered rugs the centerpiece of your design.
+Combining contrasting patterns, colors, and textures is what makes these layered rugs the centerpiece of your entire design.

 Layering Rugs on Porches